nanliu/puppet-archive/README.md

 The module requires faraday/faraday_middleware gems on the puppet master, which are typically present because they are a dependency of r10k.
 This dependency is managed by specifying 'include ::archive'.

+**NOTE**:  This module also does not currently include installation of archival software.
+As an example, if you are 'unzipping' a file on Linux, you'll want to ensure that you have installed the proper `unzip` package for your distribution.

 ## Usage

 ```puppet